sass/sass/doc-src/SASS_CHANGELOG.md

 * Avoid stack overflow errors caused by very long function or mixin argument lists.

+* Emit relative paths when using the `--line-comments` flag of the `sass` executable.

 ## 3.2.6

 * Support for Rubinius 2.0.0.rc1.
 All tests pass in 1.8 mode.
 1.9 mode has some